cybozu-go/neco/docs/artifacts.md

 [Artifacts](../artifacts.go) is the collection of components tested in [dctest](../dctest/), which consists of container images, debian package, and CoreOS image.

 There are two artifacts files.
+When generating neco binaries and the neco deb package, `artifacts.go` is used in default.
+A CI job uses `artifacts_release.go` by specifying `TAGS=release` for `make` command after checking-out the `release` branch.

 - [artifacts.go](../artifacts.go)

     This file describes artifacts to be tested in development.
-    It is normally updated with `generate-artifacts` command.
+    It should be updated with `generate-artifacts` command.
-    **PLEASE DO NOT EDIT MANUALLY** if you are trying to update components in staging or production environment.

-    You may test different combination of components by editing it manually.
+    You may edit the file **ONLY IF** you would like to test different combination of components.

 - [artifacts_release.go](../artifacts.go)